Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Coldstream Wealth Management

 Coldstream Wealth Management is a financial advisor firm that is based in Bellevue.
-Coldstream Wealth’s client base consists of both high-net-worth and non-high-net-worth individuals.
+Coldstream Wealth's client base consists of both high-net-worth and non-high-net-worth individuals.
 The practice specifically lists corporate executives, business owners, multi-generational families and professional athletes as the types of clients it serves.
 It also provides services to businesses, charitable organizations, pension and profit-sharing plans and investment companies.
-There is a $2 million account minimum.

 Investment advisory services are provided on a fee basis, but advisors who are representatives of brokers or insurance agents may receive commissions in their separate capacities.
 The receipt of third-party compensation from these sales transactions are a conflict of interest that prospective clients should understand and keep in mind.
 However, the firm is legally required to act in clients' best interests as a fiduciary.

 When constructing client portfolios, it may allocate assets to domestic, international and emerging markets, as well as a range of equity capitalizations, from large- to small-cap stocks.
-The firm may also use a full range of fixed-income instruments, alternative investments, including hedge fund strategies, private equity, venture capital and leveraged buyouts.
+The firm may also use a variety of fixed-income instruments, alternative investments, including hedge fund strategies, private equity, venture capital and leveraged buyouts.
 Tangible assets, including public and private real estate, commodities and other natural resources, may also factor into a client's portfolio.

 Freestone Capital Management